-The galleries selection in art fairs The participation rules
+The galleries selection in art fairs

 The annual calendar of art lovers is punctuated by art fairs, which are now held in all seasons and dot the agendas of gallerists and international collectors.